3 tips on MBA admissions interviews and essays

 Tip 3.
 Don’t make the interviewer work hard

-Some candidates tend to wait for us to ask the questions and follow our lead with everything.
-We have to work really hard to get the information out of them.
-These are not going to be the standout candidates; they are easily forgettable.
+Some candidates wait for us to ask the questions and follow our lead with everything.
+We have to work hard to get the information out of them.
+These will not be the standout candidates; they are easily forgettable.

 The ones we remember are the ones who make our job easy – they take a question, and they run with it, using it to showcase their vision and their talent.
-Some will turn the tables, so they are questioning us, trying to find out how we can support them, and effectively leading the interview – there’s evidence of leadership potential right there.
+Some will turn the tables, so they are questioning us, trying to find out how we can support them and effectively lead the interview – there’s evidence of leadership potential.

 Dennis Bailey